ckoethz/cyberrunner_docs_md/docs/05_reload.md

 ![reload_corridor](img/reload_corridor_numbered.jpg)
 <br><br>

 8. Connect the cables for the light sensor, solenoid, arduino, and relay as in the wiring diagram below.
-The solenoid can be connected to the 24V power supply with a barrel jack connector if desired.
+The solenoid and relay can be connected to the 24V power supply with a barrel jack connector if desired.
 ![reload_wiring](img/reload_wiring.jpg)
 <br><br>